Odometer goals

 Odometers are very similar to Do Mores, but the data needs to be entered a little differently.
 Use an Odometer when it's easier to know your total progress than it is to calculate today's progress, or when the data you're tracking shouldn't be added together over time.

 Common examples: tracking pages read in a book, year-to-date revenue or earnings, miles ridden on your bike (could be tracked by an actual physical odometer!).
-You enter the page you're on, the total revenue/earnings so far, the total number of miles your odometer says... and once that's plotted on the graph, the amount you've done today (or since your last check-in) is clear.
+You enter the page you're on, the total revenue/earnings so far, the total number of miles your odometer says, or whatever metric applies... and once that's plotted on the graph, the amount you've done today (or since your last check-in) is clear.

 How should I enter data for an Odometer goal?